 Cleaning a female dog in heat is an important process.
 The most noticeable symptom of the heat is blood.
-While she may keep herself clean by licking her vulva, she may also need help from you.
-Her discharge can stain easily, potentially staining your bitch’s coat and your furniture.
+While she may keep herself clean by licking her genitals, she may also need help from you.
+Her discharge can stain easily, potentially staining your female dog’s fur and your furniture.

 Preventing these stains and reducing any foul smells benefits you and your dog.
 It improves hygiene and comfort for both you and your pet.
 This article discusses how to clean a female dog in heat, including bathing, spot cleaning, and your frequently asked questions.

 Why You Should Clean a Female Dog In Heat

 When female dogs are in heat, they should be cleaned for three reasons: to control the smell, reduce stains, and maintain good hygiene.
 The discharge may or may not have an odor, but regular cleaning can help reduce any unpleasant smells.
 It’s important to keep an eye out for any new or unusual smells, as these could be a sign of an infection called pyometra, which requires veterinary attention.

 Vaginal discharge can stain carpets and upholstery, as well as cause irritation to the vaginal area.
 Regular cleaning can prevent some mess, but it won’t completely eliminate it.
 It’s also important to keep your dog’s bedding clean for her own comfort.